jovanoski05/notes_php_app/README.md

 Currently the project is in its early stages and it isn't fully built, and it isn't functional either.

+This project is built locally using XAMPP, Apache server and MySQL server, provided by XAMPP.

+The .htaccess file is created because I had a problem with XAMPP routing and accessing static files and images.

+## About the database

+I am using MySQL and PDO connection between PHP and the database.

 ## Release notes

 The project is in early stages and it is not functioning yet.
 I need